PurnaKoteswaraRaoMallepaddi/Style-Transfer/README.md

 -The result will automatically stored in the jpg format in the directory you have been accesing.

 # References:
--https://shafeentejani.github.io/2016-12-27/style-transfer/ this is  really good article to read -vedio from siraj rawal about style transfer using vgg16 in youtube.
+1.https://shafeentejani.github.io/2016-12-27/style-transfer/ this is  really good article to read.
+2.vedio from siraj rawal about style transfer using vgg16 in youtube.
--The main source is https://arxiv.org/pdf/1508.06576.pdf which is the poineer of the project
+3.The main source is https://arxiv.org/pdf/1508.06576.pdf which is the poineer of the project.